petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 iterations,
-and if we need to do each manual step each iteration, it's going to get costly time-wise, and we could potentially forget which steps need to be taken depending on what file was changed.
+and if we need to do each manual step each iteration, it's going to get costly time-wise, and we could potentially forget which steps need to be taken based on what file was changed.
 We may end up submitting our paper with a chart that doesn't reflect the most up-to-date data, which would mean the chart in the paper could not be reproduced by a